Katyusha47/video-to-ascii-art/README.md

 ```

 * And then, choose your audio preferrence
 * After that, the program will generate the video frame and convert it to ASCII.
-Just wait a second and then the video will start playing
+Just wait until it done and then the video will start playing